arnaldoaparicio/arnaldoaparicio.github.io/_drafts/2023-04-10-how-to-print-arraylist-in-java.markdown

         return formattedTurnsTaken.toString();
     }
 {% endhighlight %}

+This may be A LOT to digest but lets break this down.

 First, I created an empty ArrayList as a local variable within the ```getTurnsTaken()``` method.